 A five-minute walk north will lead you to Megaro Gyzi Museum near Fira’s cathedral.
 Sixteenth-century drawings, folk dresses, and historic Cyclades maps help visitors delve into more of Santorini’s history and culture.

-Don’t miss the photography collection, which explores Fira before and after the 1956 volcanic eruption.
+Don’t miss the photography collection, which explores Fira before and after the 1956 earthquake.

 The museum showcases just how a traditional home once appeared, with art and antiques from Fira’s bygone era.
 There’s also an art gallery and workshop spaces for pottery and other crafts.